Damascus: Seljuq and Ayyubid periods

 The surviving crusaders, joined by new arrivals from Europe, put Acre to a lengthy siege which lasted until 1191.
 After re-capturing Acre, Richard defeated Saladin at the Battle of Arsuf in 1191 and the Battle of Jaffa in 1192, recovering most of the coast for the Christians, but could not recover Jerusalem or any of the inland territory of the kingdom.
 The crusade came to an end peacefully, with the Treaty of Jaffa in 1192.
 Saladin allowed pilgrimages to be made to Jerusalem, allowing the Crusaders to fulfill their vows, after which they all returned home.
 Local crusader barons set about rebuilding their kingdom from Acre and the other coastal cities.

 Saladin died in 1193, and there were frequent conflicts between different Ayyubid sultans ruling in Damascus and Cairo.
 Damascus was the capital of independent Ayyubid rulers between 1193 and 1201, from 1218 to 1238, from 1239 to 1245, and from 1250 to 1260.
 At other times it was ruled by the Ayyubid rulers of Egypt.
 During the internecine wars fought by the Ayyubid rulers, Damascus was besieged repeatedly, as, e.g., in 1229.

-The patterned Byzantine and Chinese silks available through Damascus, one of the Western termini of the Silk Road, gave the English language "damask".
+The Al-Salihiyah district, situated on the slopes of Mount Qasioun, was established during the mid-12th century.
+Its earliest inhabitants were refugees from Jerusalem who settled in Damascus after the city's capture by the Crusaders.
+The new inhabitants founded the Al-Umariyya Madrasa and the Hanabila Deir, forming the nucleus of the new suburb.